NikolasVellnow/bachelor_scripts/unmapped_reads_analysis.md

 In order to "be more modular" and make sending job to lido-cluster easier, I divided the building of the kraken and braken dbs and the classification of samples into several steps that could be sent off to the cluster as separate jobs.

-### Shell script to download up-to-date taxonomy and libraries on lido3-cluster
+### Download up-to-date taxonomy and libraries on lido3-cluster

 ```sh
 #!/bin/bash -l